Top 10 Liminal Spaces of Downtown Lincoln

 7. Bennett Martin Library

 Libraries are always a good place for the liminal space aesthetic.
 The shelves upon shelves upon shelves of books make it feel like you could be walking in there for ages.
-Inside, Bennett Martin’s little garden feels overgrown and wild enough that is a little slice of heaven that shouldn’t be touched.
+Inside, Bennett Martin’s little garden feels overgrown and wild enough that it is a little slice of heaven that shouldn’t be touched.

 Rows and rows of books at Bennett Martin.